Married? Watch Out for STDs

 I'm talking about wealth, not health

-A threat to married couples has been revealed by some recent studies — a threat the financial literacy movement is calling Sexually Transmitted Debt.
+A threat to married couples has been revealed by some studies — a threat the financial literacy movement is calling Sexually Transmitted Debt.

 The point is this: You can suffer adverse consequences due to your spouse’s financial infidelity.